 Harried work creates any of a variety of otherwise avoidable problems, which all amount to a significantly decreased return on your investment with us.
 We don’t need a luxurious amount of runway.
 But we do need enough to deliver the kind of results we are known for.
 On a compressed timeline, dollars are less efficiently spent, and it is harder to maintain collectively high standards of work.

-We charge $300/hour flat for everyone at the firm, across all of our services.
+We charge $300/hour flat across all of our services for everyone at the firm except for our CEO, who bills at $500/hour.
 We are a senior group through-and-through.
-Our lack of rate tiers is designed to emphasize collaborations with the right person at the right time for the right thing.
+Overall, our pricing model is designed to emphasize collaborations with the right person at the right time for the right thing.

-You may think that $300/hour is a lot, or you may think our rate is economical. $300/hour undercuts the boutiques we compete with in San Francisco, London, and New York, but our rates are on par with what you would expect in Seattle, Boston, or Chicago.
+Some folks think that $300/hour is a lot, while others look at JDI as a bargain, depending on the region used as a baseline. $300/hour undercuts the boutiques we compete with in San Francisco, London, and New York, but our rates are exactly on par with what you would expect in Seattle, Boston, or Chicago.

 One of the reasons people like retainers is because they offer protection against going over budget, and make for easy math too.
-We account for this desire at JDI by projecting spend by the quarter or year and bringing things in accurately on time and budget.
+We account for this desire at JDI by projecting spend by the month, quarter and/or year to create predictability.